PaulBiod/BambuP1Streamer/bambu_p1_streamer_addon/README.md

 Use MJPEG or RTSP via go2rtc only

+Disable hardware decoding (hwaccel_args: [])

 Port conflicts (1984 / 1985)

-You should have only one go2rtc:
+You will have two go2rtc instances:

+one inside this add-on (producer, port 1985)

-the one integrated in Frigate
+one inside Frigate (consumer, port 1984)

+➡️ This is expected and supported.
-Do not run multiple go2rtc instances in parallel
+Do not run multiple Frigate instances.

 ⚖️ Legal / Disclaimer